Bachelor thesis colloquium: importance, tips and preparation

 Time management and presentation techniques

-• Create a schedule: Divide your presentation into sections and plan how much time you need for each section.
+- Create a schedule: Divide your presentation into sections and plan how much time you need for each section.

-• Plan breaks: Plan short breaks so as not to overwhelm your listeners and give them time to process what you have said.
+Practice your presentation several times to make sure you stay within the allotted time. - Plan breaks: Plan short breaks so as not to overwhelm your listeners and give them time to process what you have said.

-• Visualizations: Use PowerPoint or other presentation tools to visually support your arguments.
+- Visualizations: Use PowerPoint or other presentation tools to visually support your arguments.

-Make sure that your slides are not overloaded and that important points are clearly highlighted.
+Make sure that your slides are not overloaded and that important points are clearly highlighted. - Body language and voice: Make sure your pronunciation is clear and distinct.

 Maintain eye contact with your audience and avoid speaking in a monotone.